 It Was the Best Idea/It Was the Worst Idea

 I decided to write this article after competing in the 2017 Scotia Bank Toronto Waterfront Marathon.
-I trained for eight months, I ate a nutritious and well-balanced diet and strictly adhered to my customized low FODMAP plan.
+I trained for eight months, I ate a nutritious and well-balanced diet, and strictly adhered to my customized low FODMAP plan.
 I went to sleep the night before my race looking and feeling like a prepared athlete.
 I woke up the next morning looking like I might give birth to twins in the starting corral.

 I know my symptoms were caused by anxiety over my first major race, but it really tarnished the experience for me.
 I felt uncomfortable in my clothes, I felt self-conscious standing in the starting corral, and like I wasn’t in control of my body every time I passed a race photographer.

 Post-race, as my family celebrated around me I was overwhelmed with the feeling that I had done everything right, but this wasn’t how I was supposed to look, and these weren’t the pants I wanted to wear.
 It was an incredibly frustrating experience for me.
-Especially as someone who blogs about the life-changing impact of the Low FODMAP Diet.
+Especially as someone who teaches about the life-changing impact of the Low FODMAP Diet.

 Those feelings Need Sieving

-I spoke with Dr. Barbara Bolen, a US-based health coach and IBS expert, who believes part of coping effectively with IBS related bloating means being able to separate feelings based on the current situation from our thoughts and assumptions.
+I spoke with Dr. Barbara Bolen, a US-based health coach and IBS expert, who believes part of coping effectively with IBS-related bloating means being able to separate feelings based on the current situation from our thoughts and assumptions.

 She continued, saying feelings of embarrassment or shame, however, are based on assumptions of how we think things should be; or how we imagine others expect them to be.
-This means, in addition to our genuine feelings, we’re also flooded with emotional reactions based on information that may or may not be correct.
+This means, in addition to our genuine feelings, we're also flooded with emotional reactions based on information that may or may not be true.

 Using the example of IBS and bloating, Dr. Bolen said distorted thoughts might sound like: “I should be in control of how my body looks” or “people will judge me negatively because of how my body looks.”
-But, Dr. Bolen is quick to point out that no one has absolute control over their body.
-Additionally, she suggests that most people are so wrapped up in themselves they often don’t notice the people around them.
+But, Dr. Bolen was quick to point out that no one has absolute control over their body.
+Additionally, she suggested that most people are so wrapped up in themselves they often don't notice the people around them.
 Dr. Bolen believes that once these “distorted” thoughts have been challenged, our remaining and genuine feelings will become more manageable.

 If this is something you think would be helpful to you, there are many active online IBS communities available on Facebook and Reddit, as well as public online forums dedicated to Irritable Bowel Syndrome.